The healthcare system in Germany is based on four principles.2

 All hospitals are required to publish findings on selected indicators, as defined by the IQTiG, to enable hospital comparisons.
-Volume thresholds have been introduced for a number of complex procedures (e.g., transplants), requiring that hospitals perform a minimum number of such procedures to be reimbursed for those procedures.
+Volume thresholds have been introduced for a number of complex procedures (e.g., transplants), requiring hospitals to perform a minimum number of those procedures to be reimbursed for them.
 Process and, in part, outcome quality is addressed through the mandatory quality reporting system for the roughly 2,000 acute-care hospitals.
 The Hospital Care Structure Reform Act, which came into effect on 1 January 2016, introduced a focus on quality-related hospital accreditation and payment.

 Structural quality is further assured by the requirement that providers have a quality management system, by the stipulation that all physicians continue their medical education, and by health technology assessments for drugs and procedures.
 For instance, all new diagnostic and therapeutic procedures applied in ambulatory care must receive a positive evaluation for benefit and efficiency before they can be reimbursed by sickness funds.

 Although there is no revalidation requirement for physicians, many institutions and health service providers include complaint management systems as part of their quality management programmes.
 In 2013, such systems were made obligatory for hospitals.6

 iii Healthcare professionals